vcc-csc212/sp21-archive/_docs/labs/lab-10/lab-10.md

 The resulting tree will have two subtrees stemming from the root node.
 The left-hand subtree will have key values which are all less than the root node's key.
 The right-hand subtree will have key values which are all greater than the root node's key.

-Check out this binary search tree visualization from USFCA: [Visualization](https://www.cs.usfca.edu/~galles/visualization/BST.html)
+Check out this binary search tree [visualization from USFCA](https://www.cs.usfca.edu/~galles/visualization/BST.html).

 Aside from putting in the methods declarations, which will be explained in more detail below, you have the following to make your classes work properly: